-- c. the level of social, cultural and economic assessment effort (including proposed mitigation measures) is adequate for the size, location and complexity of the proposed development - d.there are gaps in the data or methodology - e.there is general uncertainty about socioeconomic issues - f. the valued socioeconomic components, benchmarks and indicators are relevant, adequate, and accurate - g. there are potential socioeconomic or cultural impacts missing from the developer's information
+- c. the level of social, cultural and economic assessment effort (including proposed mitigation measures) is adequate for the size, location and complexity of the proposed development - d.there are gaps in the data or methodology - e. there is general uncertainty about socioeconomic issues - f. the valued socioeconomic components, benchmarks and indicators are relevant, adequate, and accurate - g. there are potential socioeconomic or cultural impacts missing from the developer's information

-See subsection 111(1) of the MVRMA.
-MVEIRB Socio-economic Impact Assessment Guidelines (2007) pp43-47
+&lt;sup>22MVEIRB Socio-economic Impact Assessment Guidelines (2007) pp43-47